 When I was looking for a job, I was amazed at the number of companies that advertised “BSc in xyz or equivalent experience”.

-The most important list of requirements was by far the list of skills one had acquired.
+The most important job requirement was the list of skills one had acquired.

 Skills were also the main focus of the interviews, followed by questions about personality.

-Not only did he find a job faster than I did with my two MSc, but he is also earning much more than I do.
+Not only did he find a job faster than I did with my two MSc, but he is also earning twice what I earn.

 The Only Thing That Matters Is Skills

 Companies no longer have money to waste on people that can’t do anything.

 If you want to find a job in 2021, all I can advise is to learn something valuable, be it at university, or outside.

 What does that mean?